Skip to content

 Original research dominates.
 AI models prioritize sources containing data not available elsewhere. original surveys, proprietary data analysis, and benchmark studies consistently earn more citations than content that merely aggregates existing information.
 If you can publish original findings about your industry, you gain a citation advantage that competitors cannot easily replicate.

 Include specific data points.
-Aim for at least 1 data point per 150-200 words in your key content.
+Include verifiable evidence where it is relevant, rather than to hit a density target.
 Statistics, percentages, benchmarks, and specific numbers are the building blocks AI uses to construct authoritative-sounding answers.
 Generic claims without data get filtered out.

 Not sure where your brand stands across AI platforms?